jakeunsted/jakeunsted/README.md

 ###

 <p align="left">My name is Jake.
-I am a software developer working at Akero.
+I am a software developer.
 I studied Computer Science at the University of Portsmouth graduation with a First Class.</p>

 ###